jelleroorda/social-divi/README.md

 ## Contributing

 Contributions are welcome.
 Please create one pull request for every feature/bugfix/translation you make.
+The repository can be found at [Github](https://github.com/jelleroorda/social-divi)